-Swollen lymph nodes usually indicate that there is an underlying infection or disease that your dog’s body is trying to fight off.
-Whilst it can often be something simple to deal with, it can also be an indication of something more serious so understanding what the lymph nodes are, identifying when they are swollen and getting prompt attention from the vet can be extremely important.
+Dog swollen lymph nodes usually indicate that there is an underlying infection or disease that your dog’s body is trying to fight off.
+Whilst it can often be something simple to deal with, it can also be an indication of something more serious so understanding what the lymph nodes are, identifying when there are enlarged lymph nodes and getting prompt attention from the vet can be extremely important.

-There are lymph nodes found under the jawline, just behind the ear, and these are one of those most noticeable if they become swollen
+There are lymph nodes found under the jawline, just behind the ear of your dog, and these are one of those most noticeable if they are swollen

 - What Are Your Dog’s Lymph Nodes?